The New Generation Planetary Population Synthesis (NGPPS). I. Bern global model of planet formation and evolution, model tests, and emerging planetary systems: Star and protoplanetary disc

 To set the initial dynamical state, we assume that the disc is initially in a cold state, that is only the self-stirring of the planetesimals contributes to their eccentricities and inclinations.
 In other words, this assumes that the embryos appear instantly at the beginning of the simulation.
 The equilibrium values can be derived by equating the contributions of self-stirring and damping \citep{2003IcarusThommes,2006IcarusChambers}, which results in

 and

-We also compared our prescription for the dynamical state with gamma-stirring from, e.g., \citet{2008ApJIda} and \citet{2013ApJOkuzumiOrmel}.
+We also compared our prescription for the dynamical state with gamma-stirring from, for instance, \citet{2008ApJIda} and \citet{2013ApJOkuzumiOrmel}.
 Although this is not straightforward due to the differences in the sources, we find that, generally, the eccentricities resulting from $\gamma$-stirring are larger than the self-stirring from the planetesimals, but lower than the stirring by the forming protoplanets.
-Thus, taking into account the stirring of planetesimals by turbulent diffusion in the disc would increase their eccentricities at locations far away from growing protoplanets.
+Thus, accounting for the stirring of planetesimals by turbulent diffusion in the disc would increase their eccentricities at locations far away from growing protoplanets.
 Close to the growing protoplanets however, where the planetesimals' eccentricities are important for the solids accretion rate, neglecting this effect does not significantly affect planetesimals' eccentricities.